 Upon the command, the soles of each and every boot in front of the stage snapped together in a resounding thump, their wearers now at full military attention, as though it had not been eight years since they had seen their leader, while their arms each snapped into a salute identical in form.
 Lelouch had to resist the urge to salute back; he was no longer a "mere" soldier, or even simply a General, but Zero, the man who would see the renewal of humanity.
 As much as it chafed against him, he could not "lower" himself by returning their salute, even if they could not see it.

 As he fully emerged onto the stage, he made one last sweep, scanning over the faces of those gathered before him, knowing that for those who were standing on this field, there were many more elsewhere throughout the island, watching the stage through television monitors and eager to hear his words.
 Near the end of his sweep, he found Kallen standing at the front of the formation alongside the members of Zero Squadron, all wearing special forces berets with the Black Knights sigil at the base.
-For a moment he paused and looked over her face as she stared back; though he was wearing a mask and conceived in darkness, she looked as though she were really looking at him in the eye.
+For a moment he paused and looked over her face as she stared back; though he was wearing a mask, she looked as though she were really looking at him in the eye.
 Staying like that for only a moment longer, he then moved away from Kallen and looked over the rest, before he began.

 "My loyal Black Knights!" he called out with all his being as the lift stopped at long last.
 "Hear my words!" his voice resounded throughout the area.